 Market Insights: SOUTH END

-Data sourced from MLS Pin on single family and condo properties over $1 million.
+Data sourced from MLS Pin on single family and condo properties sold in 2021 over $2 million.

 With hearts rooted in historical french cooking techniques and minds flying free with the contemporary cuisine of the future you are assured a meal that satisfies all your desires.